turi-code/userguide/deployment/pred-working-with-objects.md

 Create Models, we support Custom Predictive Objects for composing multiple Models and GraphLab Create data structures.
 With Custom Predictive Objects, you can deploy arbitrary business logic on top of your Models simply by defining a Python function.
-In this chapter we will focus on using GraphLab Create Models with Predictive Services.
+In this chapter we will demonstrate both the usage of a model as well as a Custom Predictive Object in a Predictive Service.

 Let's train a GraphLab Create Model.
 For the rest of this chapter we will utilize this Model when interacting with Predictive Services.